 Judge Jones made the very clear showing in the decision that domestic violence was in no way restricted to physical abuse and are absolutely inclusive of efforts to control the party through financial abuse, either on its own or in addition to physical harm.

 Worthy of note is an earlier New Jersey Supreme Court case, State v.
 Hoffman, that, in 1997, set the stage for Judge Jones’ decision here.
 Hoffman, 149 N.J.564 at 585, acknowledged a person’s right to be not to be interfered with, by a past or estranged spouse or dating companion, at the person’s place of employment.
 It is, in part, the breach of this right to be left alone that is breached in these acts of harassment and coercion adjudged as domestic violence by Judge Jones in his C.G. v.
 E.G decision.

-If you need to discuss harassment or coercion involving employment, call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss harassment or coercion involving employment, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.